7th Guards Cavalry Corps: 7th Guards Cavalry Corps

 After receiving its Guards designations the corps withdrew from behind German lines through snowstorms.
-After a week of dodging German patrols the Corps slipped back through Soviet lines, having disrupted the rear areas and movement of most of a Panzer Corps.
-After returning to Soviet lines and due to the heavy losses from Stalingrad offensive and the cavalry raid the Corps was sent into the reserves to rebuild.
+After a week of dodging German patrols, the Corps slipped back through Soviet lines, having disrupted the rear areas and movement of most of the Panzer Corps.
+After returning to Soviet lines and due to the heavy losses from the Stalingrad offensive and the cavalry raid the Corps was sent into the reserves to rebuild.

 Between March and May 1943 the corps was reinforced and rebuilt in the Southwestern Front.
 The corps sent north to join the Steppe Front in the STAVKA Reserves in June consisting of: